TZstatsADS/Fall2016-proj5-grp1/README.md

 	+ __Environment:__ We use Ubuntu + Python 2.7.12 + Tensorflow to construct and run this model.

 	+ __Model:__ We used Recurrent Neural Network to generate("predict") the melody.
-We chose this method because it creates an internal state of the network.
+This model was originally used in generating a text that looks like the training data.
+We import this model in generating music, since they are both sequence and both have "grammer" to some degree.
+We chose this method also because it creates an internal state of the network.
 Unlike feedforward neural networks, RNNs can use their internal memory to process arbitrary sequences of inputs.
-We chose the LSTM, a kind of recurrent neural network to train the model because it can well capture the notation dependency.
+To make this idea work, we still need a text representation of music.
+And as stated above, the ancient ABC notation greatly help us out!
+Then we chose the LSTM, one specific kind of recurrent neural network, to train the model because it can well capture the notation dependency.
 A simple demo is:
 	![screenshot](https://github.com/TZstatsADS/Fall2016-proj5-proj5-grp1/blob/master/doc/RNN.png)

 	+ __Model setting and training:__ We used Long Short-Term Memory (LSTM) RNN model with 2 hidden layers, 128 nodes in each hidden layer, 100 epoch and 50 chars memory.
 The logistic function as our loss function.